open-mmlab/mmaction2/README.md

 [![Average time to resolve an issue](https://isitmaintained.com/badge/resolution/open-mmlab/mmaction2.svg)](https://github.com/open-mmlab/mmaction2/issues)
 [![Percentage of issues still open](https://isitmaintained.com/badge/open/open-mmlab/mmaction2.svg)](https://github.com/open-mmlab/mmaction2/issues)

-MMAction2 is an open-source toolbox for action understanding based on PyTorch.
+MMAction2 is an open-source toolbox for video understanding based on PyTorch.
 It is a part of the [OpenMMLab](http://openmmlab.org/) project.

 The master branch works with **PyTorch 1.3+**.